 431 Beacon was not listed in the 1926 Blue Book.

 In 1926, it was the home of Susan (Jackson) Williams, the widow of real estate trustee Ralph Blake Williams.
 She previously had lived at 376 Marlborough.
+She also maintained homes in Cohasset and Dover, Massachusetts.
 By the 1926-1927 winter season, she had moved to 320 Marlborough.

 431 Beacon was not listed in the 1927 Blue Book.